olcf/container-recipes/README.md

 * module load python
 * pip install --user python-openstackclient

 Servers may be spun up anywhere on the ORNL network and also the Titan login nodes.
-To obtain the credentials required for access take the following steps.
 * Login to `cloud.cades.ornl.gov`
 * Navigate to `Compute -> Access & Security -> API Access`
 * Click `Download OpenStack RC File v3`